UCSB-CS56-Projects/cs56-android-getting-started/README.md

 	- (Optional) **Intel x86 Emulator Accelerator** *(Makes the default emulator a bit more efficient and fast)*

 <h2 id="0_androidMac">Setting up Android Studio for Mac</h2>

-***Note:* Android Studio is constantly reinventing itself and these steps could easily become deprecated in a near future so we highly recommend that you follow the latest instructions that are found at: https://developer.android.com/sdk/installing/index.html?pkg=studio**

 - **Step 1: Install Latest Java JDK:** http://www.oracle.com/technetwork/java/javase/downloads/index.html